How to Fix “Unable to Build a Valid Certificate Chain for the Signer” Error?

 Your Certificates Options Firefox

-• The Certificate you imported should appear in the list if everything went smoothly.
+• The certificate you imported should appear on the list if everything went smoothly.
 It’s time to check the Certificate menu.

 • Click the View button when you’ve located the necessary certificate.
 There will be a window that says “Certificate Viewer” open up.
 To check if the Certificate Hierarchy is displaying the correct information, click the Details tab.